swigof/Bnuuy-Deliverance/README.md

 * The box when carried by the player has its movement handled by the player update function
   * Collision checks aren't made for the box in this case
 * Player state data is split into arrays of the not carrying and carrying versions to simplify their selection
+* Levels have an update function pointer which, if set, allows them to override normal main loop update behavior
+  * This can be used for cutscenes

 ## TODOS